ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 - "Loading project metadata is the first step towards a functioning project"
 ---

 The **first** step when you are contacted by a researcher who wants to register their project with the Database is to request Project Metadata.
 For most Nodes, the is in the form of a plaintext `.txt` file, using the template provided [here](https://members.oceantrack.org/data/data-collection).
-This file allows the researchrer to provide information on the core attributes of the project, including the scientific abstract, associated investigators, geospatial details, temporal and taxonomic range.
+This file allows the researcher to provide information on the core attributes of the project, including the scientific abstract, associated investigators, geospatial details, temporal and taxonomic range.

-## Completed Metadata
+# Completed Metadata

-Immidiately, upon receipt of the metadata, a new Gitlab Issue should be created.
+Immediately, upon receipt of the metadata, a new Gitlab Issue should be created.
 Please use the `Project Metadata` Issue template.

 Here is the template, for reference: